EthanWTL/ItinBenchV1/README.md

 python sole_planning.py --model gpt4o --task filteredDataRouteOP --numPlan 1 --OPENAI_API_KEY your_api_key_here
 ```

 **Note**: Experiementing with GPT4o is recommended for cost and easier to request for API.
 Llama uses Ollama as the server thus need to configure locally.
+Recently, OPENAI set up a Token Per Minute limitation thus the all data tasks cannot be processed for now.
+We are working on alternatives.
+For now, you can experiements with tool use and filtered data tasks without problem with OPEN AI.

 ---